igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

    ```

-9. Change back to the `master` branch and change B.java adding the following source code:
+9. Change back to the `master` branch and change B.java adding the following source code (commit your change to `master`):
    ```
    public static void main(){
       System.out.println("Hi")